The Atlanta REALTORS® Association has 2 annual memberships:

 - They never submitted a membership application nor paid the application fee so they are under a non-member licensee status.
 The Board simply received a payment for their annual dues.
 They must simply submit a membership application and application fee to become an active REALTOR® member reaping full Board benefits.

 - They did not complete their new member training requirements within the required time frame.
 They must reapply and repay the application fee only in order to rejoin.
 They will then be given another 6 months to complete the necessary training.

 - They did not complete the quadrennial Code of Ethics training requirement within the required time frame.
 Once they have submitted proof of completion to firstname.lastname@example.org, they will be reinstated to a fully active REALTOR® status.

 A REALTOR® Emeritus is any person who has held membership in the National Association as a REALTOR®, REALTOR-ASSOCIATE®, or a combination of both, for a cumulative period of 40 years in one or more Associations of REALTORS®, is eligible for REALTOR® Emeritus status.
 Upon approval by the Board of Directors of the NATIONAL ASSOCIATION OF REALTORS®, no further payment of dues is necessary to the local, state or national Associations.

-The dues waiver does not take affect until the following 'dues season'.
-For example, members approved as Emeritus at the NAR Mid-Year or Annual meetings in 2014 would have their dues waived starting in 2015.
+The dues waiver does not take effect until the following 'dues season'.
+For example, members approved as Emeritus at the NAR Mid-Year or Annual meetings in 2016 would have their dues waived starting in 2017.
 Upon approval, each REALTOR® Emeritus member will receive a congratulatory letter, certificate and 40-year REALTOR® Emeritus lapel pin.